Regularity Normalization: Neuroscience-Inspired Unsupervised Attention across Neural Network Layers: Empirical results

-\textit{Performance.} Table \ref{tab:imbalancedmnist} reports the test errors (in \%) with their standard errors of eight methods in 10 training conditions over two heavy-tailed scenarios: labels with under-represented and over-represented minorities.
-In the balanced scenario, the proposed regularity-based method doesn't show clear advantages over existing methods, but still managed to perform the classification tasks without major deficits.
-In both the ``rare minority'' and ``highly imbalanced'' scenarios, regularity-based methods performs the best in all groups, suggesting that the proposed method successfully constrained the model to allocate learning resources to the ``special cases'' which are rare and out of normal range, while BN and WN failed to learn it completely (ref. confusion matrices in the Appendix).
-In the ``dominant oligarchy'' scenario, LN performs the best, dwarfing all other normalization methods, likely due to its invariance to data rescaling but not to recentering.
+\textit{Performance.} Table \ref{tab:imbalancedmnist} reports the test errors (in \%) with their standard errors of the eight methods in 10 training conditions over two heavy-tailed scenarios: labels with under-represented and over-represented minorities.
+In the balanced scenario, the proposed regularity-based method doesn't show clear advantages over existing methods, but still manages to perform the classification tasks without major deficits.
+In both the ``rare minority'' and ``highly imbalanced'' scenarios, regularity-based methods performs the best in all groups, suggesting that the proposed method successfully constrained the model to allocate learning resources to the ``special cases'' which are rare and out of normal range, while the BN and WN fail to learn it completely (ref. confusion matrices in the Appendix \ref{sec:mnist_fig}).
+We observe that, In certain cases, like n=0, 8 and 9 (``balanced'' or ``dominant oligarchy''), some of the baselines are doing better than RN.
+However, that is expected because those are the three cases in the ten scenarios that the dataset is more ``regular'' (or homogenous in regularity), and the benefit from normalizing against the regularity is expected to be minimal.
+For instance, in the ``dominant oligarchy'' scenario, LN performs the best, dwarfing all other normalization methods, likely due to its invariance to data rescaling but not to recentering.
 However, as in the case of $n=8$, LN+RN performs considerably well, with performance within error bounds to that of LN, beating other normalization methods by over 30 \%.
-It is noted that LN also managed to capture the features of rare classes reasonably well in other imbalanced scenarios, comparing to BN, WN and baseline.
-The hybrid methods RLN and LN+RN both display excellent performance in imbalanced scenarios, suggesting that combining regularity-based normalization with other methods is advantageous, as their imposed priors are in different dimensions and subspaces.
+On the other hand, if we look at the test accuracy results in the other seven scenarios, especially in the highly imbalanced scenarios (RN variants over BN/WN/baseline for around 20\%), they should provide promises in the proposed approach ability to learn from the extreme regularities.